WGBH-MLA/AAPB2/app/views/primary_source_sets/urban-crisis.md

 Discuss the following questions:

 - Imagine you lived in a poor neighborhood in one of the cities in this era.
 What would be hard about growing up in this environment?
-What would be some opportunities that you might not have that middle-class residents did not have?
+What are some opportunities that you might not have that middle-class residents would have?
 - What kinds of explanations for urban problems might have been offered by political liberals?
 What reforms do you think they might have proposed?
 - What kinds of explanations for urban problems might have been offered by political conservatives?
 What reforms do you think they might have proposed?
 - Extension Activity: Ask students to read [this *New York Times*](https://www.nytimes.com/1978/03/28/archives/president-proposes-a-broad-new-policy-for-urban-recovery-fate-in.html) summary of then-President Jimmy Carter’s proposal of a broad federal policy to address problems in American cities.
 Ask: Which of these proposals do you think would be effective in addressing those problems?
 Which would not be effective?
 What criticism might this proposal have faced?